abinesht/abinesht/README.md

 ### Hi there, I'm Abinesh Thaventhirarajah! 👋

-Software Engineer from Sri Lanka 🇱🇰 with experience building scalable backend systems using Java, Spring Boot, and distributed system technologies.
-Passionate about backend engineering, system scalability, distributed architectures, and AI-powered solutions.
+Software Engineer from Sri Lanka 🇱🇰 with experience building scalable backend systems using Java, Spring Boot, and microservice architectures.
+Passionate about backend engineering, system scalability, machine learning development, and AI-powered solutions.

-🎓 Graduated in Computer Science and Engineering from the University of Moratuwa, specializing in Data Science.
+🎓 Graduated with First Class Honours in Computer Science and Engineering from the University of Moratuwa, specializing in Data Science.

 ---